mia-platform/documentation/docs/development_suite/company/project-templates.md

 There are two ways to add services to a template:

 * Using an `api-console-config`, which specifies the services that will be included in the projects created with that template, together with other details (e.g. environment variables).
 This requires you to add an `api-console-config.json` file in the root directory of the project, provided via the `archiveUrl` field;
-* Deprecated: Using `enabledServices`, which only specifies whether a certain service is enabled or not, without the possibility to define any other detail.
+* **Deprecated**: Using `enabledServices`, which only specifies whether a certain service is enabled or not, without the possibility to define any other detail.

 :::caution
 The `enabledServices` can only be used for core services (i.e. `cms-site`, `cms-backend`, `v1-adapter`, `export-service`, `auth0-client`, and `oauth-login-site`), while it does not work for services used from the Console that have been migrated to custom services (migrated services are now plugins, you can find them in the [marketplace](/marketplace/overview_marketplace.md)).